zsabbagh/depsec/README.md

-# Master Thesis Implementation part
+# DepSec: Dependency Security Analysis Tool

 This is a collection of tools and scripts used to collect data and perform analysis for my master thesis.
 A project run, tested, and developed with Python 3.11.6.